- Crisis Management

 Bar & Court Admissions

-Whitney Gibson is a partner in the Vorys Cincinnati office and is the leader of the firm’s internet defamation group.
-The group has worked on hundreds of internet related cases from across the country and develops unique solutions for companies that are being damaged or attacked online.
+Whitney is a partner in the Vorys Cincinnati office and is the leader of the firm’s internet defamation group.
+The group has worked on more than 250 internet related cases from across the country and develops unique solutions for businesses, celebrities, professionals and individuals that are being damaged or attacked online.

-Mr. Gibson has developed a reputation as a go-to attorney for internet defamation.
-He has authored several articles for trade and popular media including an article titled “Identifying and Nailing the Online Defamer,” which appeared in PR News.
-He is routinely interviewed by media, both print and broadcast, on internet crisis issues.
-Mr. Gibson is also the editor of the Internet Defamation Removal Attorneys blog.
+Whitney has authored several articles for trade and popular media including, PR News, Texas Lawyer , PR Daily, Law360, Social Media Explorer, HOTELS magazine and Columbus C.E.O. magazine.
+In addition, he is routinely interviewed by media, both print and broadcast, on internet crisis issues.
+Whitney has been quoted in Forbes, Corporate Counsel and The Cincinnati Enquirer articles.
+Whitney is also the editor of the Internet Defamation Removal Attorneys blog.
 The blog provides readers with helpful information regarding internet issues, including strategies for removing damaging content, new risks and new types of attacks individuals and businesses are facing online.

-Mr. Gibson has presented seminars on various topics, including cyberbullying, social media and electronic discovery in complex litigation.
+Whitney frequently teaches tactics and strategies for solving internet problems to other attorneys and executives around the world in presentations and webinars.
+He has presented seminars on various topics, including cyberbullying, removing internet defamation, social media and electronic discovery in complex litigation.

 Honors & Awards